 Variations

-- Adjust the amount of horseradish to suit your personal taste.
-If you don't care for a strong horseradish taste, start by adding half of the amount, tasting, and adjusting accordingly.
+- Adjust the amount of horseradish to suit your taste.
+If you prefer a milder horseradish flavor, start by adding half the amount, tasting, and adjusting as needed.

 - Add canned clams or crabmeat for a seafood version.